Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Results

 \subsection{Learned behavior space}

-\looseness=-1 This section studies how well the trained \gls{ae} can represent the \gls{bs} and how close these learned representations are to the ground-truth one.
-Given that the results are comparable among all the environments, the section will focus mainly on the harder to explore Redundant Arm environment.
-Fig. \ref{fig:stax_ae_reconstruction} shows how well \gls{name}'s learned \gls{ae} can reconstruct the observations collected during the evaluation of the policies.
-The first row shows the $64 \times 64$ RGB final observation of the trajectories of a set of policies sampled form the final archives.
-In the second row are shown the reconstructions produced by the trained \gls{ae}.
-While from this reconstruction it is possible to understand the position of the arm, the image is not perfect.
-Nonetheless, this level of reconstruction accuracy seems to be enough to push for good exploration in the environment, as seen in Sec. \ref{sec:stax_exploration}.
+\looseness=-1 This section studies how well the trained \gls{ae} can represent the behavior space and how close the learned representation is to the ground truth one.
+In Fig. \ref{fig:stax_ae_reconstruction} are shown some $64\times64$ observations collected during the evaluation of policies on the Redundant Arm environment (top row) with the respective \gls{ae} reconstructions (bottom row).

-\looseness=-1 From this observation, the question on how close the learned \gls{bs} representation is to the ground truth one arises naturally.
-This has been studied by sampling 6 policies from the archives at 6 different positions in the ground truth \gls{bs}.
-Then, the distance between the learned behavior descriptors of the sampled policies and the ones of the other policies in the archives is calculated.
-The results can be seen in Fig. \ref{fig:stax_ae_distance}.
-Each row shows the results with respect to one of the 6 sampled policies, whose ground truth descriptor is highlighted in red in the plot in the first column.
+This environment provides the hardest to reconstruct observations, given the presence of the whole arm in the images.
+It is possible to see from the figure that the reconstructed image is not perfect, even though the position of the arm is clear.
+Nonetheless, this level of reconstruction seems to be enough to push for good exploration in the environment, as seen in Sec. \ref{sec:stax_exploration}.

-\looseness=-1 The first column contains the policies' ground-truth descriptors plotted by color coding them according to their distance in the learned \gls{bs}.
-Closer points in this space are represented in darker colors, farther ones in lighter colors.
-The second column represents the distances in the learned \gls{bs} with respect to the distances in the ground-truth space, while on the third column it is shown the Pearson correlation coefficient between these distances \citep{pearson1895vii}.
+\looseness=-1 To give a quantitative estimate of the similarity between the learned representation and the ground truth one, we calculated the similarity between the correlation matrices of the ground truth behavior descriptors and the learned descriptors of the policies in the final collections.
+This is done through the following formula \citep{herdin2005correlation}:

-\looseness=-1 From the figure it is possible to see that closer points in the learned \gls{bs} are closer in the ground-truth (GT) space, and the farther these points are in the GT space, the farther they become in the learned space.
-This is also shown by analyzing the correlation between the distances in the two spaces.
-From this, it is possible to see that there is moderate to high correlation between these distances, confirming that closer points in the ground-truth space tend to be closer in the learned space and vice-versa.
-This means that the \gls{ae} has learned a meaningful representation that can be used to push for exploration by calculating distances in the learned space, proving the efficacy of this approach.
+where $C_1$ and $C_2$ are the two correlation matrices and the norm is the Frobenius norm.
+The metric varies between [0,1] and allows estimating how meaningful is a representation compared to the other.
+The higher the value of the metric, the closer we can consider the two representations.
+For comparison, we also evaluate $s(\cdot, \cdot)$ between the correlation matrix of the ground truth descriptor and the representation given by a random \gls{ae} over the same observations.
+The results are shown in Fig. \ref{fig:stax_bd_similarity}.